[Below is my transcript of my video about the right kind of diabetic diet plan, along with supplemental information on the topic.]

 If you have diabetes, keep stress levels low.
 If you get stressed out, it is absolutely going to affect your hormones and your cortisol, which then in turn will affect your insulin levels.

-To bust stress, I recommend using some detox bath recipes at night.
+To relieve stress, I recommend using some detox bath recipes at night.
 Use some of the essential oils I just mentioned, such as coriander oil and lavender oil with Epsom salts.
 Soak in a bath at night and relax.

 Also, I recommend several times throughout your work day, get up and take a 10-minute walk, taking deep breaths, relaxing and simply getting outside, including earthing.